Protesters Demand Benefits Agreement As Plan Commission Set To Vote On Obama Center

 CHICAGO (CBS) — With protesters demanding a community benefits agreement as part of the plan to build the Obama Presidential Center in Jackson Park, leaders of the Obama Foundation made their official presentation for the complex to the Chicago Plan Commission on Thursday.

-Mayor Rahm Emanuel and the other 21 members of the Plan Commission met in City Council chambers at City Hall at 10 a.m. to hear the Obama Foundation’s pitch for the center.
+Members of the Plan Commission met in City Council chambers at City Hall at 10 a.m. to hear the Obama Foundation’s pitch for the center.

 During the hearing, the foundation showed off a few new renderings of the center, including its plaza, promenade, and a nighttime view of the tower.